DarvinciVincent/Customer_Churn_Retension_dashboard/README.md

 3. Promote Additional Services:<br>
 • Educate customers on the benefits of signing up for Online Security and Tech Support, as these services are essential for a seamless experience.
 Highlight the added value and peace of mind they provide.
 4. Increase Sales Targets:<br>
-• Increase the sales targets for One-Year and Two-Year contracts by 5% each to actively promote these options.
+• Increase the sales targets for One-Year and Two-Year contracts by 5% each to actively promote these options.<br>
 • Encourage yearly automatic payments with a 5% annual increase to simplify billing for customers and improve revenue predictability

 ---